bagder/libcurl-video-tutorials/README.md

 # libcurl video tutorials

-This is a planned series of video tutorials on how to write Internet applications using libcurl.
-With [Daniel Stenberg](https://daniel.haxx.se/), founder and lead developer of the curl project.
+A video tutorials series on how to write Internet applications using libcurl with [Daniel Stenberg](https://daniel.haxx.se/), founder and lead developer of the curl project.

-Each episode has a title and planned goal and purpose.
+Each episode has a title and focused purpose.
 The source code used and discussed in each episode is made available here as well as extra links and useful materials.

-All code will be written using C. A reasonably modern libcurl version is assumed.
+All code is written using C. A reasonably modern libcurl version is assumed.

-Ideally, each episode will be no longer than 10-15 minutes.
+Episode are 10-15 minutes long and only occasionally longer.

 ## Episodes